 23. "My parents told me that chicken grew from the ground so I wouldn’t think that we actually killed and cooked live chickens."

-24. "When I was about seven or eight, my dad told me that pastrami was giraffe meat.
+24. "When I was about 7 or 8, my dad told me that pastrami was giraffe meat.
 I totally believed it until I was in my twenties."

 26. "My mom told me that mice controlled street lights and were responsible for changing them to the next color.
 Whenever we stopped at a red light, she'd say, 'Let's go, little mice.
 Turn the light green for me.'"